cdapio/cdap/cdap-docs/developers-manual/source/pipelines/studio.rst

 Pipeline Drafts
 ===============
-From within the *CDAP Application Studio*, you can save a pipeline you are working on at any time as a *draft*.
+From within the *CDAP Studio*, you can save a pipeline you are working on at any time as a *draft*.
 The pipeline configuration is saved, and you can resume editing later.